- University >

 Digitization and jobs

-prof Dr. Daniel Piazolo, THM Department of Industrial Engineering
+Prof. Dr. Daniel Piazolo, THM Department of Business Administration and Engineering

 discussion and exchange of ideas